Alpha-Lipoic Acid

 A high dosage of ALA may cause a strong sulfur-like smell in the urine, much as asparagus does.
 This odor appears to harmless.
 Alpha lipoic acid is not recommended for use by children or pregnant or nursing women.

-Although several animal and human studies have investigated the effect of alpha-lipoic acid (ALA) on blood pressure (BP), these findings are inconsistent.
+Although several animal and human studies have investigated the effect of alpha-lipoic acid (ALA) on cardiovascular health (BP), these findings are inconsistent.
 Most of the papers show no significant effect for supplementation and the studies have shown that associations are limited.

 Is alpha lipoic acid good for the kidney?